compromise-evident/LeptonKit/README.md

 # Quick background

 Neutrinos are absurdly abundant and truly invisible particles passing through everything.
-Yet every long once in a while, something possesses them to interact with the real world, such as collision with mineral oil where a photon is produced as a result...
-How is this related to overkill infosec?
-In the future, FBI surveillance vans will use fusion-powered listening devices.
-And fusion can be detected by observing emitted neutrinos.
-Maybe one day you'll walk around with a lead pipe connected to your phone and get a thermal-like visual of nearby hydrogen power supplies.
+Yet every long once in a while, something possesses them to interact with the real world, such as collision with mineral oil where a photon is produced as a result.

 # Plan to prove detection